Patterson Physical Therapy logo

 Occupational therapist treat the mental as well as the physical health component to heal the pelvic floor dysfunction.

-Our Occupational Therapists, Baylee Clifton OT/R, Dominique Light OT/R, and Molly Schantz OT/R have been trained in the Herman and Wallace pelvic health program to treat pelvic floor dysfunction.
-Included in their training is trauma therapy, cognitive behavioral therapy, relaxation techniques, mindfulness, manual therapy, yoga therapy, and stress relieving techniques to help those who have pelvic floor dysfunction.
-Dominique Light OT/R also has additional certifications to work with women who are pregnant and post partum.
+Our Occupational Therapists, Baylee Clifton OT/R and Kylie Dunavan OT/R have been trained in the Herman and Wallace pelvic health program to treat pelvic floor dysfunction.
+Included in their training from the institute of Bbirth Healing, cognitive behavioral therapy, relaxation techniques, mindfulness, manual therapy, yoga therapy, and stress relieving techniques to help those who have pelvic floor dysfunction.
 Together, they make a great team.

 During pelvic floor therapy, we use modalities such as biofeedback, neuromuscular electrical stimulation, yoga, myofascial release techniques, manual joint mobilization and therapeutic exercises for overall pain control, bladder retraining, and pelvic girdle strengthening.